 Over 150 spectacular locations were used to make these films, and many overseas visitors come to New Zealand to experience them for themselves.

 The kiwi, our national bird, of which we are very proud, is a shy, brown, nocturnal, flightless bird with a long beak with nostrils at the end.
 Its feathers are like hairs, and it lays an enormous egg.
 It lives in the dark bush areas of New Zealand’s forests.
 Kiwis are difficult to find, especially as they are nocturnal.
-They are very unique birds, and we are very proud of them.
+They are unique birds, and we are very proud of them.

-There are ten major wine regions in New Zealand producing a variety of wines, 90% of which are now exported, so it is only natural that it is one of the things New Zealand is famous for.
+Ten major wine regions in New Zealand produce a variety of wines, 90% of which are now exported, so it is only natural that it is one of the things New Zealand is famous for.

 The first wine vine was planted 200 years ago.
 The oldest operating winery is the Mission Estate Winery in Hawkes Bay.
-Still, the sauvignon blanc grown in Marlborough started the New Zealand wine export boom, and lately, the pinot noir has also become internationally well recognized.
+Still, the sauvignon blanc grown in Marlborough started the New Zealand wine export boom, and lately, pinot noir has also become internationally well recognized.

 The sheep are easily one of the most famous things about New Zealand.
 In 1982 there were 22 sheep for every person in New Zealand.
-In 2019 this number reduced to 5.6 sheep for every person, but this is still a huge number of sheep, and everywhere you go in New Zealand, you won’t be too far away from some grazing sheep.
+In 2019 this number was reduced to 5.6 sheep for every person, but this is still a huge number of sheep, and everywhere you go in New Zealand, you won’t be too far away from some grazing sheep.

 Even in the middle of Auckland City, there is a large park called Cornwall Park bordering an extinct volcano called One Tree Hill, where sheep graze, much to the delight of our Asian visitors who can get a chance to see them up close, especially in the lambing season.